RPI-DATA/jupyter-book/_build/notebooks/PCA.md

-## PCA
+## Eigenvectors
 ---
-PCA can always be used to simplify the data with high dimensions (larger than 2) into 2-dimensional data by eliminating the least influntial features on the data.
-However, we should know the elimination of data makes the independent variable less interpretable.
 Before we start to deal with the PCA, we need to first learn how PCA utilizes eigenvectors to gain a diagonalization covariance matrix.

-## Eigenvectors
----
 Eigenvectors and eigenvalues are the main tools used by PCA to obtain a diagnolization covariance matrix.
 An eigenvector is a vector whose direction will not be affected by a linear transformation. *Eigenvectors* represents the direction of the largest variance of data, while the corresponding *eigenvalue* decides the magnitude of this variance in those directions.

 Here we using a simple (2x2) matrix $A$ to explain it.
 $$